Burdock Root

 Where To Find Burdock

-Though burdock can be found in the wild throughout the U.S., stick to buying this plant from reputable merchants, or in the form of tea.
-Burdock closely resembles belladonna nightshade plants, which are extremely toxic and can cause severe poisoning that induces delirium, hallucinations, and convulsions, among many other symptoms.
+Though burdock can be found in the wild, stick to buying it from reputable merchants.
+Burdock closely resembles belladonna nightshade plants, which are extremely toxic.
+Belladonna can cause severe poisoning that induces delirium, hallucinations, and convulsions, among other symptoms.

-In the U.S., burdock root is widely available as a tea and nutritional supplement at many health food stores and online at Amazon.com.
-Fresh burdock root isn’t typically sold at popular grocery store chains, but you may be able to find it at an Asian market, if there are any in your area.
-I live on the west coast where Asian markets are in abundance and burdock root is easy to come by.
+In the U.S., burdock root is widely available as a tea and nutritional supplement from many specialty health retailers.
+Fresh burdock root isn’t typically sold at most grocery store chains, but you may be able to find it at an Asian market, if there are any in your area.

 The Best Time To Drink Burdock Root Tea

 Did I mention burdock root is a diuretic?
-One cup of tea will likely result in multiple trips to the restroom, so be prepared.
-You probably won’t want to drink this tea late at night before bedtime, or during a long road trip.
-Make plans to drink this tea when you have plenty of time to relax and can visit the restroom as often as needed without stress or interruption.
+One cup of tea could result in multiple trips to the restroom, so be prepared.
+You may not want to drink burdock before bedtime or during a long road trip.
+Make plans to drink it when you have plenty of time to relax and can go to the restroom as often as needed without stress or interruption.

 Do you use burdock for its health benefits, and if so, how and why do you use it?
 Share your comments below!